Dan Goodwin: John Hancock Center

 On November 11, 1981, wearing a wetsuit disguised as a Spider-Man suit and using a climbing device he designed for the building, Goodwin scaled the 100-story John Hancock Center in Chicago.
-To elude firemen who were descending toward him in a window-washing machine, Goodwin swung across the building with a rope.
+To avoid firemen who were descending toward him in a window-washing machine, Goodwin swung across the building with a rope.
 The fire department, on the inside of the building, used fire axes to shatter window glass near Goodwin and then through the openings attempted to dislodge him from the building with grappling hooks attached to long poles.
 Chicago's mayor, Jane Byrne, intervened, allowing Goodwin to continue to the top.
 Goodwin said he made the climb to call attention to the inability to successfully fight fires in high-rise buildings.

 North Tower of the World Trade Center

 On Memorial Day, May 30, 1983, using suction cups for the first four floors before switching to a camming device he connected to the building's window-washing track, Goodwin scaled the North Tower of the World Trade Center in New York City.
 Goodwin attached an American flag, the same one he taped to the Sears Tower in 1981, to the upper-most floor of the North Tower in tribute to Americans who died in war.
-Goodwin said he made the climb to call attention to the inability to rescue trapped occupants from the upper levels of skyscrapers.
+Goodwin said he made the climb to call attention to the inability of first responders to rescue trapped occupants from the upper levels of skyscrapers.